Zhydachiv: History

 The first written mention of the city dates from the year 1164.
 At that time the city was part of Galician Rus' and was an important trade center at the confluence of the river Stryi in Dniester with a stone church of St. Nicholas.

-Then called Udech, Zhydachiv formed from two settlements located at a distance of 800 m from each other.
+Then called Udech (Udeč), Zhydachiv formed from two settlements located at a distance of 800 m from each other.
 Great western fort occupied territory of present-day mount "Bazyivka" and east fort lies in the mount "Zamok" ("Castle").
 Since then (13th century) comes famous miraculous icon of the Virgin Mary that still remains in the city.

 Between this two fortifications were also mentioned are six unfortified settlements, which were also included in the structure of the city.
-Between the two Fortifications on the old river bed (district Korablysche) most likely was located a river harbor, and the district Bologna may be a main shopping area of the ancient Rus' city.
+Between the two Fortifications on the old river bed (district Korablyshche) most likely was located a river harbor, and the district Bologna may be a main shopping area of the ancient Rus' city.